 The Discover it® card doesn't have a penalty APR, the first late-payment fee is waived and there's no foreign-transaction fee.
 In addition, there's a promotional 0 percent annual percentage rate (APR) for 12 months on new purchases, and on balance transfers made before August 10, 2016.

-- Pros - The Chase Freedom® card gives cardholders 5 percent cash back on up to $1,500 spent at different retailers that you activate each quarter.
-Some of this year's categories include grocery stores, restaurants and wholesale clubs.
+- Pros - Chase Freedom® gives cardholders 5 percent cash back on up to $1,500 in combined purchases in rotating bonus categories each quarter you activate.
+Categories may include grocery stores, restaurants and wholesale clubs.
 You get 1 percent back elsewhere.

 - Cons - Previous sign-up bonuses for the card offered up to $300 after spending $500 during the first three months.
-In addition, if your spending doesn't align with the bonus categories, you'll only earn the equivalent of 1 percent cash back on every purchase.
+In addition, if your spending doesn't align with the bonus categories, you'll only earn 1 percent cash back on every purchase.

 The points can be redeemed for cash back at a rate of 100 points per dollar, or used to buy gift cards, make purchases on Amazon.com or book travel through Chase Ultimate Rewards®.
-New cardholders can earn a bonus $150 (15,000 Ultimate Rewards® points) after spending $500 within the first three months.
+New cardholders can earn a bonus $150 after spending $500 on purchases in your first three months from account opening.

 You'll get a 0 percent APR promotional rate for 15 months on new purchases and balance transfers.
 The card also does not have a penalty APR.

 Citi® Double Cash